-It is considered that improving cycling safety to meet the crash reduction target will require more than just provision of cycling infrastructure.
-Education and promotion campaigns also play an important role, for example in reinforcing Road Rules.
+Improving cycling safety will require more than just provision of cycling infrastructure.
+Education and campaigns can influence driver, cyclist and pedestrian behaviour, for example in reinforcing Road Rules and path etiquette.
+Together with promotional

-8.4 CYCLING ROUTE PRIORITISATION
+8.4 Cycling Route Prioritisation

 A systematic framework has been developed to inform the prioritisation of cycling infrastructure upgrades.
 This involved a three-step process to identify high priority locations for infrastructure upgrades.
 The prioritisation assessment accounts for the various needs of different types of cyclists, reflecting the community feedback.